Olivia Walker

 Our Mob

-Shannon has a strong contemporary working knowledge of the child protection and care system as an Aboriginal practitioner and senior leader and is currently the State Director, Aboriginal & Torres Strait Islander Practice and Partnerships at Life Without Barriers.
+Shannon has a strong contemporary working knowledge of the child protection and care system as an Aboriginal practitioner and senior leader and is currently the State Director of Aboriginal & Torres Strait Islander Practice and Partnerships at Life Without Barriers.

-Shannon’s Board experience has included: Director and Deputy Chair of Tweed Byron Local Aboriginal Land Council from March 2016 to January 2023.
-Whilst in the role as Director and Deputy Chairperson, Shannon has participated in legislative, policy and procedure reform across several industries.
+Shannon’s Board experience includes being the director and deputy chair of Tweed Byron Local Aboriginal Land Council from March 2016 to January 2023.
+While in the director and deputy chairperson role, Shannon has participated in legislative, policy, and procedure reform across several industries.
 She has worked for many years to build robust relationships, enabling her to give frank advice and contribute to written submissions about how legislation, policy and procedures infringe upon Aboriginal Cultural Responsibility and Rights to Community and Country (Land, Waters and Airspace), and the protection of critically endangered migratory species of both fauna & flora.

 Shannon Mackie